 12 New York City Unique Experiences

-Besides being the city that never sleeps, New York has plenty of experiences to enjoy during your trip.
-I'll tell you the best ones!
+In addition to being the city that never sleeps, New York offers countless experiences to enjoy during your trip.
+Let me tell you about the best ones!

 12 New York City Unique Experiences